 - Access to HR Business transaction data: Conversational AI can bring analytical and key performance indicator information up, for example top performers, by just asking chatbots

 - Automation of highly repetitive, low-value tasks.

 The how and now coupled with the what of the intersection of AI and HR, provides us with a core understanding of the transformative power of AI.
 Increasingly, AI is being used within the HR domain specifically, to drive these functions across the HR value chain:

 - Recruitment: Analysis of candidates resume to cross-check declared skills against skills of successful employees with the same/similar job titles.

 - Onboarding: Briefing of individuals about their job profile, tasks, benefits, important company contacts, setting-up company systems, and identifying and answering repetitive new employee questions.

 - Training: Company e-learning platforms leverage AI to improve employee job-related skills by recommending, planning, organizing, and coordinating employee training;

 - Retention: AI technologies let HR teams prepare individually adapted feedback surveys, reward systems, and recognition programmes that engage employees.

 While you may still have visions of interacting with robots when AI is mentioned, the ability of AI to transform HR is indisputable – transforming how we work as employees and how and what parts of the HR value chain it can add value to.
-AI gives us the most valuable resource back – time – to focus on value adding tasks.
-AI is set to provide us with compelling set of real-time experiences, increased productivity, and human progress but we need to leverage the potential of AI, else others will, and we will be left behind.
+AI gives us the most valuable resource back – time – to focus on value-adding tasks.
+AI is set to provide us with a compelling set of real-time experiences, increased productivity, and human progress but we need to leverage the potential of AI, else others will, and we will be left behind.